ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-I Fine-Tuned a 7B Model to Be a Cloud Security Expert On My Local Machine, For $0 - <a href="https://blog.valqore.io/i-fine-tuned-a-7b-model-to-be-a-cloud-security-expert-on-my-local-machine-for-0-ec77fe491703?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 8/25: Docker Networking Demystified: How Containers Talk (For Beginners) - <a href="https://medium.com/@vishnuvardhanreddy8654/day-8-25-docker-networking-demystified-how-containers-talk-for-beginners-8c6b81942908?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tunc Celik`**
+✍️ **posted by `Vishnuvardhanreddy`**

-<blockquote>43 minutes on a consumer GPU, 3,298 training pairs,  $0 API cost and it refuses to hallucinate
+<blockquote>Real-Time Scenario: You’ve successfully dockerized your Frontend application and your Backend API.
+You run them both on your laptop:
-Continue reading on Valqore »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-K8s from Scratch #0: I’ve Been Using Managed Kubernetes.
-Now I’m Building It by Hand. - <a href="https://medium.com/@huchka/k8s-from-scratch-0-ive-been-using-managed-kubernetes-now-i-m-building-it-by-hand-2b6b0b6224da?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Don’t Have a GIL Problem — You Have a CPU Problem - <a href="https://medium.com/@p23pathak_19609/you-dont-have-a-gil-problem-you-have-a-cpu-problem-24deeadfea4a?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khureltulga Dashdavaa`**
+✍️ **posted by `Prashant Pathak`**

-<blockquote>I’ve spent the last 17 posts learning Kubernetes by building FeedForge on GKE — deploying apps, configuring networking, setting up…
+<blockquote>Introducing TICA: Throttling-Induced Contention Amplification
 Continue reading on Medium »</blockquote>

-<h3>3. 쿠버네티스가 ‘AI-First’를 선언한 4월 — DRA, KAI, Grove, Conformance가 한꺼번에 온 이유 - <a href="https://medium.com/@sedurm85/%EC%BF%A0%EB%B2%84%EB%84%A4%ED%8B%B0%EC%8A%A4%EA%B0%80-ai-first%EB%A5%BC-%EC%84%A0%EC%96%B8%ED%95%9C-4%EC%9B%94-dra-kai-grove-conformance%EA%B0%80-%ED%95%9C%EA%BA%BC%EB%B2%88%EC%97%90-%EC%98%A8-%EC%9D%B4%EC%9C%A0-fa0527433f03?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Kubernetes API Server Connection Refused — Causes and Fix - <a href="https://medium.com/@brahmaiahcheerla/kubernetes-api-server-connection-refused-causes-and-fix-7eab7620f714?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `이현종`**
+✍️ **posted by `BRAHMAIAH CHEERLA`**

-<blockquote># 쿠버네티스가 ‘AI-First’를 선언한 4월 — DRA, KAI, Grove, Conformance가 한꺼번에 온 이유
+<blockquote>In Kubernetes, the API Server is the brain of the cluster.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Migrando de Ingress para Gateway API no Kubernetes: guia hands-on com Docker Desktop e Istio (sem… - <a href="https://medium.com/@italotf4/migrando-de-ingress-para-gateway-api-no-kubernetes-guia-hands-on-com-docker-desktop-e-istio-sem-ee5f1dc8eda3?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementando uma Pipeline de CD para Kubernetes com GitHub Actions - <a href="https://medium.com/@ventocilla.leo/implementando-uma-pipeline-de-cd-para-kubernetes-com-github-actions-43d8ff72a8cd?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Italo Rodrigues`**
+✍️ **posted by `Leonardo Ventocilla`**

-<blockquote>O networking no Kubernetes está passando por uma mudança significativa, especialmente após o anúncio do fim do suporte do NGINX Ingress…
+<blockquote>Na era do DevOps, a automação de Continuous Deployment (CD) é essencial para garantir a entrega ágil e segura de aplicações em ambientes…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Kubernetes for Teams: Namespaces, RBAC, and the Art of Controlled Access - <a href="https://medium.com/@niteshthakur498/kubernetes-for-teams-namespaces-rbac-and-the-art-of-controlled-access-286ff08025d1?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How AI Infrastructure Works in Production: From Kubernetes to vLLM - <a href="https://medium.com/@vishwahiren16/how-ai-infrastructure-works-in-production-from-kubernetes-to-vllm-244cb84c18be?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nitesh Thakur`**
+✍️ **posted by `Vishwa Hiren Gandhi`**

-<blockquote>Your Cluster Is Shared Infrastructure.
-Here’s How to Make Sure Nobody Steps on Anyone Else — or Gets Into Somewhere They Shouldn’t.
+<blockquote>When you send a message to an AI chatbot, it feels instant and simple.
+But behind the scenes, it is powered by a complex infrastructure…
 Continue reading on Medium »</blockquote>

-<h3>6.
-One forgotten notebook on an A100. $1,800 a month. - <a href="https://medium.com/@gjz140103/one-forgotten-notebook-on-an-a100-1-800-a-month-320f48a2360e?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. #42 – Day in the Life of a DevOps Engineer Handling a Production Incident - <a href="https://medium.com/@gudshuis/42-day-in-the-life-of-a-devops-engineer-handling-a-production-incident-59d3cce0d9e8?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jay Gao`**
+✍️ **posted by `Arun Malve`**

-<blockquote>I was investigating GPU utilization on a Kubernetes cluster last month. kubectl top gave me CPU and memory — GPUs don’t exist in its…
+<blockquote>YouTube link ‘Subscribe’ 👉 — https://www.youtube.com/@gudshuis
 Continue reading on Medium »</blockquote>

 <h3>7.
-Cilium, Istio, and a 2-Node k8s Cluster: How I Productionised a 6-Agent RAG System on Bare Metal - <a href="https://medium.com/@trahulprabhu38/cilium-istio-and-a-2-node-k8s-cluster-how-i-productionised-a-6-agent-rag-system-on-bare-metal-a3e0780dc880?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+140 CVEs Before You Even Start: The Quiet Crisis Breaking Container Security - <a href="https://medium.com/@PlanB./140-cves-before-you-even-start-the-quiet-crisis-breaking-container-security-4365cfb80d02?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Trahulprabhu38`**
+✍️ **posted by `Mr.PlanB`**

-<blockquote>A deep-dive into eBPF-native networking, service mesh mTLS, and the netfilter conflicts nobody warns you about.
+<blockquote>The Illusion of Control in Modern Container Security
 Continue reading on Medium »</blockquote>

 <h3>8.
-The SRE Playbook for Postgres Disaster Recovery on Kubernetes - <a href="https://medium.com/@khurram.khan_91792/the-sre-playbook-for-postgres-disaster-recovery-on-kubernetes-e14d599be29f?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Code Execution Isolation Patterns for AI Agents in Kubernetes - <a href="https://pub.towardsai.net/code-execution-isolation-patterns-for-ai-agents-in-kubernetes-d0fd5989b254?source=rss------kubernetes-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khurram Khan`**
+✍️ **posted by `Guo Xiang Ng`**

-<blockquote>Shipping Write-Ahead Logs to object storage flawlessly across EKS, AKS, and bare-metal Talos.
+<blockquote>Four execution isolation patterns & archs for code-executing AI agents in Kubernetes and why the choice between them is a security decision.
-Continue reading on Medium »</blockquote>
+Continue reading on Towards AI »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-De Zero ao Controle Total: Como Publiquei o MeshCentral na Internet (e o Problema Real Não Era… - <a href="https://medium.com/@wellingtonhzt/de-zero-ao-controle-total-como-publiquei-o-meshcentral-na-internet-e-o-problema-real-n%C3%A3o-era-49b60da24aa5?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From 400 MB to 180 MB: How Multi‑Stage Builds Shrink Your Docker Images - <a href="https://medium.com/@labeebahmad201/from-400-mb-to-180-mb-how-multi-stage-builds-shrink-your-docker-images-ff51857cea5d?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wellington Lima`**
+✍️ **posted by `Labeeb Ahmad`**

-<blockquote>3 dias, vários erros e uma lição importante sobre TLS, proxies e persistência
+<blockquote>Bloated docker images slow everything down but multi-stage builds can fix that.
 Continue reading on Medium »</blockquote>

 <h3>2.
-One Docker DNS Feature Most Developers Don’t Know: Built-In Load Balancing - <a href="https://captain-solaris.medium.com/one-docker-dns-feature-most-developers-dont-know-built-in-load-balancing-9143a384e9a5?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploy Your LLM App with Docker Using OpenClaw — Live Workshop, April 26 - <a href="https://medium.com/@shahieeeeee/deploy-your-llm-app-with-docker-using-openclaw-live-workshop-april-26-234362d007fa?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bernd Fischer`**
+✍️ **posted by `Rohit shahi`**

-<blockquote>Most developers know this Docker pattern:
+<blockquote>Here’s a problem every LLM developer hits eventually: your AI app works perfectly on your machine, and then breaks the moment you try to…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Invisible System: How Docker Containers Learn to Talk - <a href="https://medium.com/@vikas.taank_40391/the-invisible-system-how-docker-containers-learn-to-talk-b17a81b23fc7?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 8/25: Docker Networking Demystified: How Containers Talk (For Beginners) - <a href="https://medium.com/@vishnuvardhanreddy8654/day-8-25-docker-networking-demystified-how-containers-talk-for-beginners-8c6b81942908?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vikas Taank`**
+✍️ **posted by `Vishnuvardhanreddy`**

-<blockquote>The less talked about System Design of Docker Compose
+<blockquote>Real-Time Scenario: You’ve successfully dockerized your Frontend application and your Backend API.
+You run them both on your laptop:
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Deploy Uptime Kuma with Docker on Ubuntu 24.04 - <a href="https://medium.com/@serdartekin0721/how-to-deploy-uptime-kuma-with-docker-on-ubuntu-24-04-e540cacba1b9?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Saw Someone Build an AI-Powered Kali Lab at BSides San Diego.
+Then I Built My Own. - <a href="https://medium.com/@spac3gh0st/i-saw-someone-build-an-ai-powered-kali-lab-at-bsides-san-diego-then-i-built-my-own-a4b0d94308ae?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Serdartekin`**
+✍️ **posted by `erik`**

-<blockquote>How to Deploy Uptime Kuma with Docker on Ubuntu 24.04
+<blockquote>How a conference demo turned into a full bug bounty lab with Claude Desktop, Discord remote access, and automated health monitoring on…
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Dockerized My Life: Building a User Profile App with Node.js, MongoDB, and Too Many Containers - <a href="https://medium.com/@jerrykarran/i-dockerized-my-life-building-a-user-profile-app-with-node-js-mongodb-and-too-many-containers-a79af8f4f2a1?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Self-Hosting vs Cloud Hosting n8n: What No One Tells You - <a href="https://medium.com/@adeniranprecious002/self-hosting-vs-cloud-hosting-n8n-what-no-one-tells-you-7af14c661e3f?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry Karran`**
+✍️ **posted by `Adeniran Precious Adebayo`**

-<blockquote>Welcome, brave reader.
-Are you ready to containerize your soul?
+<blockquote>Automation tools are becoming a core part of modern software systems.
+From connecting APIs to building intelligent workflows, automation…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Docker in Docker Explained: When to Use It, When to Avoid It, and What to Use Instead - <a href="https://medium.datadriveninvestor.com/docker-in-docker-explained-when-to-use-it-when-to-avoid-it-and-what-to-use-instead-353a8b62775b?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Docker Compose Explained in the Simplest Way (With Real Example) - <a href="https://blog.devops.dev/docker-compose-explained-in-the-simplest-way-with-real-example-198341bcfb24?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr.Fadi`**
+✍️ **posted by `Deepak Sharma`**

-<blockquote>Containerization has become a cornerstone of modern software development, and tools like Docker are deeply embedded in CI/CD workflows…
+<blockquote>I’m excited to continue this blog series on containers and Docker!
+This is the third blog in the series, where we will dive into Docker…
-Continue reading on DataDrivenInvestor »</blockquote>
+Continue reading on DevOps.dev »</blockquote>

 <h3>7.
-Claude Code in Docker — One Project, One Container - <a href="https://medium.com/rigel-computer-com/claude-code-in-docker-one-project-one-container-166af5d1af32?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Christoph Schweres`**

-<blockquote>Clear, portable, scalable, more secure — and easy to publish.
-Continue reading on rigel-computer.com »</blockquote>

-<h3>8.
-Cleaning Up Docker Remove Unused Images, Containers & Save Space - <a href="https://medium.com/@Rakeshbhetariya/cleaning-up-docker-remove-unused-images-containers-save-space-7151c45f3fa6?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automate deployment to EC2 VM using Github Actions and Docker. - <a href="https://medium.com/@ucheoran/deploy-containerized-application-to-ec2-vm-using-github-actions-9fb018d3ccf5?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakesh Bhetariya`**
+✍️ **posted by `Uche Oran`**

-<blockquote>This post is part of my Docker Basics Series, where I explain Docker step-by-step in a simple and practical way.
+<blockquote>A step-by-step guide to automating container builds, security scans, and deployments with AWS ECR, OIDC, and SonarQube
 Continue reading on Medium »</blockquote>

-<h3>9.
-From Code to Container: Building a Two-Tier Web App with Flask, PostgreSQL, Docker Compose &… - <a href="https://medium.com/@satyamsatyarthi007/from-code-to-container-building-a-two-tier-web-app-with-flask-postgresql-docker-compose-e6a9a9ca7d3a?source=rss------docker-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satyamsatyarthi`**

-<blockquote>A hands-on project story that walks you through the full DevOps lifecycle — from writing the app to shipping it with an automated pipeline.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-What is Base UI and Why are Developers switching to it? - <a href="https://javascript.plainenglish.io/what-is-base-ui-and-why-are-developers-switching-to-it-364eacb69fb7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dominando React en 2026: De los Fundamentos a un E-Commerce Real (Parte 1) - <a href="https://atrox39.medium.com/dominando-react-en-2026-de-los-fundamentos-a-un-e-commerce-real-parte-1-6554e5cd9752?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakesh Nakrani`**
+✍️ **posted by `Eddy Ortega`**

-<blockquote>So, what exactly is Base UI?
+<blockquote>Repasaremos los fundamentos críticos de JavaScript y construiremos tu primer componente funcional.
+Todo esto como preparación para nuestro…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Vite’s Real Competition Isn’t Turbopack — It’s the Problem Neither Solves - <a href="https://medium.com/@renters00anchors/vites-real-competition-isn-t-turbopack-it-s-the-problem-neither-solves-dd65a904be8e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Structured a React App Without Losing My Mind - <a href="https://medium.com/@sidhantpujara/how-i-structured-a-react-app-without-losing-my-mind-3f4ab77b83f0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakhar Bhatia`**
+✍️ **posted by `Sidhant Pujara`**

-<blockquote>The build tool debate has been going on for years.
-Webpack died a slow death.
-Vite won the next round.
-Vercel backed Turbopack as the…
+<blockquote>I’ve rewritten the same React app three times.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Master ReactJS Testing Like a Pro: Complete Guide with Tools, Tricks & Real Examples  - <a href="https://rajputlakhveer.medium.com/master-reactjs-testing-like-a-pro-complete-guide-with-tools-tricks-real-examples-301cb74a3d74?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Thought clearInterval Was Broken.
+It Wasn't.
+The Real Bug Was Much Sneakier. - <a href="https://medium.com/@shakambharPujari/i-thought-clearinterval-was-broken-it-wasnt-the-real-bug-was-much-sneakier-1f2beefce010?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakhveer Singh Rajput`**
+✍️ **posted by `LevelUpJs`**

-<blockquote>Testing in React isn’t just about catching bugs… it’s about building confidence, scalability, and clean architecture 💡
-If you want to…
+<blockquote>Polling wouldn’t stop.
+I called clearInterval.
+Nothing happened.
+I called it again.
+Still running.
 Continue reading on Medium »</blockquote>

+<h3>4.
+Developing a voice record feature in your React JS Webapp - <a href="https://javascript.plainenglish.io/developing-a-voice-record-feature-in-your-react-js-webapp-ce58c3b0572f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vishnuprasad O`**

+<blockquote>start/stop, save to audio file or send to api
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+Your React Component Is Doing Too Much (And You Know It) - <a href="https://medium.com/@tapasadhikary/your-react-component-is-doing-too-much-and-you-know-it-303b423fb9bf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tapas Adhikary | tapaScript`**

+<blockquote>If your React component is doing API calls, managing state, handling events, and rendering UI, it’s not really a component anymore.
+Continue reading on Medium »</blockquote>

+<h3>6.
+Stop Writing Rollback Logic: React 19 Finally Fixes Optimistic UI - <a href="https://medium.com/@wassimmiled94/stop-writing-rollback-logic-react-19-finally-fixes-optimistic-ui-c30a8e8ad8a0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `wassim miled`**

+<blockquote>Modern web applications are expected to feel instant.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js Routing & Navigation: The Practical Guide You’ll Actually Use - <a href="https://medium.com/@ivlie1495/next-js-routing-navigation-the-practical-guide-youll-actually-use-69c7e37a09db?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Skeleton Loading Revolution: Why Design-Time Beats Runtime Every Time - <a href="https://medium.com/@webscavenger/the-skeleton-loading-revolution-why-design-time-beats-runtime-every-time-6e0ea4596dbf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ivan Lie`**
+✍️ **posted by `Dmytro N`**

-<blockquote>File-based routing sounds simple.
-Once you see what it can do, you’ll wonder how you ever lived without it.
+<blockquote>We’ve all been there.
+Your product manager asks: “Why does the page feel janky when data loads?”
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Built an F1 Race Intelligence Dashboard — Here’s Everything I Learned - <a href="https://medium.com/@madhab.coder/i-built-an-f1-race-intelligence-dashboard-heres-everything-i-learned-e9fa77ae5f46?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Sane Way to Handle Server Component Errors In Next.js - <a href="https://medium.com/@imranfarooq_81537/a-sane-way-to-handle-server-component-errors-in-next-js-a2a93f336c10?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Madhab Coder`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>From GPS telemetry to spring-physics cameras, AI race engineers to voice commentary — the story of turning raw Formula 1 data into a…
+<blockquote>Let’s be real: errors are annoying.
+But in Next.js, they can also be confusing.
+You reach for react-error-boundary like a good React…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why I Chose Vercel for Nutrilumo — A Fast, Scalable, and SEO‑Friendly Hosting Platform for Modern… - <a href="https://medium.com/@urademaker_10299/why-i-chose-vercel-for-nutrilumo-a-fast-scalable-and-seo-friendly-hosting-platform-for-modern-8a5ba6828281?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Helped Me Build My Next.js App… But Quietly Destroyed My SEO - <a href="https://medium.com/@themanthan.17/ai-helped-me-build-my-next-js-app-but-quietly-destroyed-my-seo-4421bf0fd952?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ulf R`**
+✍️ **posted by `Manthan Parmar`**

-<blockquote>Choosing the Right Hosting Platform for a Modern SaaS
+<blockquote>I’ve been using AI heavily in my Next.js projects.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Irreversibility Changes Everything in Payments - <a href="https://medium.com/@fullstackragab/why-irreversibility-changes-everything-in-payments-27eea19bb033?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rendering Patterns in React and Next.js — A Map for the Genuinely Confused - <a href="https://medium.com/@jjmayank98/rendering-patterns-in-react-and-next-js-a-map-for-the-genuinely-confused-b941b12c2856?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdelfattah Ragab`**
+✍️ **posted by `Mayank Jhunjhunwala`**

-<blockquote>Traditional payment systems rely on one powerful feature: reversibility.
+<blockquote>Rendering patterns are one of those topics where everyone nods along in standup and then quietly Googles “SSR vs SSG” for the fourth time…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Angular to Next.js Migration: What I Learned Moving a Full SaaS Product - <a href="https://medium.com/@haseeb_sohail/angular-to-next-js-migration-what-i-learned-moving-a-full-saas-product-da8c1e5be6ff?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Coding Internship in Dehradun Kaha Se Kare? | Complete Guide for BCA, BTech Students (2026) - <a href="https://medium.com/@gshubham.05/best-coding-internship-in-dehradun-kaha-se-kare-complete-guide-for-bca-btech-students-2026-bcaaac063606?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Haseeb Sohail`**
+✍️ **posted by `shubham goyal`**

-<blockquote>*It’s not just a framework swap.
-It’s a mindset shift.*
+<blockquote>Aaj ke time me sirf degree lena kaafi nahi hai.
+Agar aap BCA, BSc IT, ya BTech student ho, to aapko practical skills aur real-world…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How I Built a Full-Stack Web App in Hours Using Claude Code + VS Code (No Experience Needed) - <a href="https://medium.com/@veera.tirumurugan/how-i-built-a-full-stack-web-app-in-hours-using-claude-code-vs-code-no-experience-needed-cf089df65d3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Set Up Prisma and MongoDB with Docker Compose for Development - <a href="https://medium.com/@friedrichcorner/how-to-set-up-prisma-and-mongodb-with-docker-compose-for-development-6dc5489b44ee?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Veera Tirumurugan`**
+✍️ **posted by `Friedrich Corner`**

-<blockquote>From zero to a production-ready FastAPI + Next.js app with Docker, PostgreSQL, and GitHub — all with AI assistance
+<blockquote>Note: If you are here because you have this issue currently and you just want to copy and paste the code, click to jump directly there.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>
 <h3>1.
+Top UI UX Design Trends in 2026 That Are Changing Digital Experiences - <a href="https://medium.com/@maryam180697/top-ui-ux-design-trends-in-2026-that-are-changing-digital-experiences-5108ded59e84?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maryam`**

+<blockquote>Explore the top UI UX design trends in 2026 and learn how modern design approaches improve user experience, engagement, and conversions.
+Continue reading on Medium »</blockquote>

+<h3>2.
 Top 7 UX Design Trends Melbourne Businesses Should Be Using in 2026 - <a href="https://medium.com/@digitalflexbox/top-7-ux-design-trends-melbourne-businesses-should-be-using-in-2026-157f9f7704f0?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Flexbox Digital`**

 <blockquote>In today’s highly competitive digital landscape, Melbourne businesses can no longer afford outdated user experiences.
 Whether you’re…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Top UX Design Trends Emerging from Austin Tech Companies - <a href="https://medium.com/@astarios44/top-ux-design-trends-emerging-from-austin-tech-companies-400ab06069fe?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Astarios`**

 <blockquote>Austin has emerged as a major hub for UX innovation, driven by fast-growing startups and enterprise technology companies that prioritize…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Top 10 Graphic Design Trends You Can’t Ignore in 2025 - <a href="https://inframey.medium.com/top-10-graphic-design-trends-you-cant-ignore-in-2025-0d56e41ccd32?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `aafaque`**

 <blockquote>Graphic design is evolving faster than ever.
 With new technologies, user expectations, and creative tools emerging, designers must stay…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Next-Gen UI/UX: Designing Digital Products for Gen Alpha Users - <a href="https://medium.com/@marketingtd64/next-gen-ui-ux-designing-digital-products-for-gen-alpha-users-877a260eee10?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Think Design`**

 <blockquote>Generation Alpha, born from 2010 onwards, is the first generation to grow up entirely immersed in digital technology.
 They are…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 10 UX Design Trends Driving Business Growth in 2026 - <a href="https://webdesignerindia.medium.com/ux-design-trends-business-growth-2026-6902497ac409?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `SANJAY DEY`**

 <blockquote>Every $1 spent on better interactions can return up to $100, yet 88% of people say they are less likely to come back after a poor visit…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Future-Proof Your Brand with Cutting-Edge Web App Design - <a href="https://medium.com/@marketing_99596/future-proof-your-brand-with-cutting-edge-web-app-design-4d45a4ff7c85?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Instinct Design Studio`**

 <blockquote>In today’s rapidly evolving digital world, a strong online presence is essential for business success.
 As consumers increasingly interact…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Top UI/UX Mobile App Design Trends To Watch In 2025 - <a href="https://jenny-smith.medium.com/top-ui-ux-mobile-app-design-trends-to-watch-in-2025-afea01b4fbc2?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jenny smith`**

-<blockquote>Mobile app design is changing incredibly fast, and every year we see new trends that influence user experiences and how we interact with…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Day 1 of 72 — The Role & Mindset of a Staff Engineer - <a href="https://medium.com/@pankajdesai1911/day-1-of-72-the-role-mindset-of-a-staff-engineer-16954edcc55a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Desai`**

+<blockquote>What changes when you step into the room as a Staff Engineer — and how to think like one.
+Continue reading on Medium »</blockquote>

+<h3>2.
 Your First Line of JavaScript: What’s Really Happening - <a href="https://medium.com/@sumitgundawar3/your-first-line-of-javascript-whats-really-happening-62e0775e99c5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sumit Gundawar`**

 <blockquote>Variables, types, and the event loop explained simply.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 7 JavaScript Concepts That Finally Made Everything Click for Me - <a href="https://javascript.plainenglish.io/7-javascript-concepts-that-finally-made-everything-click-for-me-a46bcf6f221b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>After years of confusion, these ideas connected all the dots
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 Java 8 Features Explained: Lambdas, Streams & Functional Interfaces with Real Examples - <a href="https://medium.com/@veligodunaveenkumar/java-8-features-explained-lambdas-streams-functional-interfaces-with-real-examples-ae53d5856b6d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veligodunaveenkumar`**

 <blockquote>Java 8 Features Explained in Depth: Complete Guide for Modern Developers
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Java Reborn: How Spring Boot 4 + Project Leyden Delivers Go-Level Performance in 2026  - <a href="https://meetcyber.net/java-reborn-how-spring-boot-4-project-leyden-delivers-go-level-performance-in-2026-8e30606772a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jaytech`**

 <blockquote>From slow startups to lightning-fast native apps-Spring Boot enters the cloud-native fast lane
 Continue reading on MeetCyber »</blockquote>

-<h3>5.
+<h3>6.
 7 JavaScript Projects You Can Build Today That Will Impress Any Recruiter - <a href="https://medium.com/codetodeploy/7-javascript-projects-you-can-build-today-that-will-impress-any-recruiter-26175f20e8b8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Asim Nasir`**

 <blockquote>Zero fluff, real output, your portfolio will instantly look senior-level.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>6.
-Preflight Checks — Teaching Your API Hook to Think Before It Fires - <a href="https://medium.com/@shakambharPujari/preflight-checks-teaching-your-api-hook-to-think-before-it-fires-492305b05a8b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `LevelUpJs`**

-<blockquote>Adding conditional execution guards to usePromise, with full source code
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>